Longdendale Bypass

-The Longdendale Bypass (also known as the A57/A628 Mottram-in-Longdendale, Hollingworth & Tintwistle Bypass) is a long-planned road scheme in England by the Highways Agency.
-The aim is to alleviate traffic congestion on the A57 road/A628 road/A616 road routes that presently pass through the villages.
-There is both support and opposition for this long-planned scheme which will pass through the valley of Longdendale and part of the Peak District National Park.
+The Longdendale Bypass (also known as the A57/A628 Mottram-in-Longdendale, Hollingworth & Tintwistle Bypass) is a long-planned National Highways road scheme in the Tameside and High Peak districts in England, part of which is currently under construction.
+Its aim is to alleviate traffic congestion on the A57, A628, and A616 routes that presently pass through the villages.
+There is both support and opposition for this long-planned scheme, which will pass through the valley of Longdendale and part of the Peak District National Park.

-After nearly fifty years, part of the road scheme – the Mottram Bypass and Glossop Spur – was approved by the Highways Agency on 2 December 2014.